 - Rattles: These are more difficult to diagnose, since many parts of the suspension can make this noise when starting to wear out.

-What ended up happening with Mr. Webmaster’s car?
-Well, we were reminded that even with all the differential diagnoses you can go through behind the scenes, there is no replacement for getting your hands dirty and taking a look inside.
-What did we find?
+Just the other day, we were reminded that even with all the differential diagnoses you can go through behind the scenes, there is no replacement for getting your hands dirty and taking a look inside.
+What did we find when we investigated a client’s noisy vehicle the other day?
 Not a worn sway bar or worn shocks.
 Not a bad ball joint or broken strut.
-Instead, I reached in under the suspension coil spring and pulled out a big chunk of concrete that had wedged itself within the coil.
+Instead, we reached in under the suspension coil spring and pulled out a big chunk of concrete that had wedged itself within the coil.
 On big speed bumps, the coil would try to compress, but would be hindered by the obstruction making a huge knocking sound.
 We pulled out the blockage and him back on the road in a few minutes with all of his fears eliminated.

 Final Word: Does your vehicle show any symptoms of a potentially serious problem but you have been too afraid to get it checked?
 We think these symptoms are the sound of opportunity knocking; It might be something completely innocuous and we could have your fears eliminated in a jiffy.
 That’s what we are here for.